djp-math/djp-math.github.io/README.md

 # Research Papers

 ## Submitted or Undergoing Revisions
+- Pittman, D. and Fralix, B.

-- "A Fresh Look at Calculating the Stationary Distribution of a Markov Chain, with Applications," joint work with Brian Fralix.
+  "A Fresh Look at Calculating the Stationary Distribution of a Markov Chain, with Applications."

   Undergoing revisions.

 ## To be Submitted
+- Pittman, D., Fralix, B., and Kharoufeh, J.

-- "Multivariate Generalized Pólya Processes and Related Models," joint work with Brian Fralix.
+  "Multivariate Generalized Pólya Processes and Related Models"

   To be submitted.
+- Pittman, D. and Fralix, B.

-- "On the time-dependent behavior of various types of continuous-time Pólya-like random walks," joint work with Brian Fralix.
+  "On the time-dependent behavior of various types of continuous-time Pólya-like random walks."

   To be submitted.

 # Research Presentations
 All talks listed were given by D. Pittman.
 ## Invited Talks
 - Pittman, D. and Fralix, B.

-  "Calculating the Stationary Distribution of a Markov Chain by Decomposing its Set of Global Balance Equations" Joint Mathematics Meetings 2025, Seattle, January 8-11
+  "Calculating the Stationary Distribution of a Markov Chain by Decomposing its Set of Global Balance Equations"

+  Joint Mathematics Meetings 2025, Seattle, January 8-11
 - Pittman, D. and Fralix, B.

   "A New Look at the Pólya Urn Process"

   Joint Mathematics Meeting 2027, Chicago, January 12-15

 ## Contributed Talks
 - Pittman, D. and Fralix, B.

-  "A Fresh Look at Calculating the Stationary Distribution of a Markov Chain, with Applications" 22nd INFORMS Applied Probability Society Conference 2025, Atlanta, June 30 - July 3
+  "A Fresh Look at Calculating the Stationary Distribution of a Markov Chain, with Applications"

+  22nd INFORMS Applied Probability Society Conference 2025, Atlanta, June 30 - July 3